ShrishailSGajbhar/Build-Tools-Cpp/README.md

-# Demo program for library creation and linking in a C++ Program
+# Demo program for library creation and linking in a C++ Project.

 This repo is created as part of my understanding of the [lecture](https://youtu.be/2TJpJFU_Fx4) where necessity of build tools for large cpp projects is mentioned.
 If we do the manually the build, it is very time consuming and confusing also.